modin-project/modin/docs/getting_started/troubleshooting.rst

 """""""""""""""""""""""""""""""""""""""

-We strongly recommend not to mix the use of Modin with Ray or Dask engine selected in conjunction with python multiprocessing because that can lead to undefined behavior.
+We strongly recommend not to mix the use of Modin with Ray or Dask engine selected in conjunction with Python multiprocessing because that can lead to undefined behavior.
-One of such examples is shown below:
+One such example is shown below:

 .. code-block:: python